rust-lang/rfcs/text/0000-impl-trait-type-aliases.md

 }
 ```

 However, if we use `Baz` in multiple locations, we constrain the concrete type referred to by `Baz` to be the same, so we get a type that we know will be the same everywhere and will satisfy specific bounds, whose concrete type is hidden.
-This can be very useful in libraries where you want to hide implementation details.
+This can be useful in libraries where you want to hide implementation details.

 ```rust
 trait Trait {}